-Achievement factors are based on the student's demonstration of attitudes, skills and knowledge relative to grade level learner outcomes in the Alberta Program of Studies or in Individualized Support Plans (ISPs).
+Level of Achievement and grades are based on the student's demonstration of attitudes, skills and knowledge relative to grade level learner outcomes in the Alberta Program of Studies or in Individualized Support Plans (ISPs).

 For students in Pre-Kindergarten, Evidence of student learning is collected through a variety of ways to demonstrate student learning within the Pre-Kindergarten room.